-- All grammar quizzes, each of which has its time limit, are available online and graded automatically.
-Read the instructions carefully and complete them by deadline. - 2) Other quizzes are administered in class in the beginning of the 1st period.
-If you are not present when the quiz is distributed, you will not be allowed to take the quiz. - 3) The lowest two quiz grades will be dropped from the final score at the end of the semester. - 4) You will not be allowed to make up or reschedule quizzes under any circumstances. - 5) You may be permitted to make up lesson tests at the discretion of the instructor, except for personal reasons.
+- 1) If you are not present when the quiz is distributed, you will not be allowed to take the quiz. - 2) The lowest three quiz grades will be dropped from the final score at the end of the semester. - 3) You will not be allowed to make up or reschedule quizzes under any circumstances. - 4) You may be permitted to make up lesson tests at the discretion of the instructor, except for personal reasons.